KelvinoKing/AirBnB_clone/README.md

 	  - all = Prints all string rep of all class instances in a list

 	  - update <class name> <obj id> <attribute name> <value> = Updates an instace

+##### For more information about the project checkout the wiki page https://github.com/KelvinoKing/AirBnB_clone/wiki